Tunnelling under the Yarra River

 If stabilisation is required, then grout is injected either above and ahead of the cutter head of the TBM from inside the tunnels or via bore holes from above the tunnels, using a barge on the river.
 The cutter head injection method will not have an impact on the Yarra River as works are undertaken below the river bed, and the barge ground treatment method can be carefully managed with a high degree of control.

-At this stage, it is too early to say whether ground treatment will be required and if so, which method may be used.
-The appointed contractor, in consultation with the Melbourne Metro Rail Authority, will assess the need for ground stabilisation and the method used.
+Cross Yarra Partnership, in consultation with Rail Projects Victoria, will assess the need for ground stabilisation and the method used.
 It is also too early to determine the amount of grouting, if any, that may be required to construct the tunnels under the river.

 Working with local businesses and traders